blackyboy/RedHat-RH436-exam-prepration/00_system_requirements.md

 * Router IP changed to 192.168.0.1
-* Add all VMs ip to route from instructor machine (192.168.0.254)
+* Add all network to to route from instructor machine (192.168.0.254)

 ```
 auto lo